m4ttsch/omscs-notes-notes/operating-systems/threads-case-study-pthreads.md

 In this particular case, the second thread that is created with `pthread_create` is created when `i == 1`.
 In the thread function, `p` will become equivalent to the address of `i` and `myNum` will take on the value of `i`, which is presumably 1.

-However, it is possible that before this thread had the chance to cast the pointer and define a local variable pointing to the pointer’s value, the main thread went into the next iteration of the `for` loop and incremented `i`, making `i` now 2.
+However, it is possible that before this thread had the chance to cast the pointer and define a local variable pointing to the pointer's value, the main thread went into the next iteration of the `for` loop and incremented `i`, making `i` now 2.
 Since we pass the address of `i` to the start routine, `p` will still point to the address of `i`, but `myNum` will point to the (new) value of `i`, which is 2.

 We call the above situation a **data race** or **race condition**.
 In summary, these terms refers to situations in which one thread tries to read a value that another thread is modifying.